> > < <

 Keep in mind that it is not the additional 5 or 15 rated horsepower that is important, rather the actual engine option – we all know the engines were far underrated to get past government regulators and insurance companies, especially engines like the 429 SUPER Cobra Jet.

-While some claim their car to be 1 of 1 built because it was the only one with a rear window defroster, factory installed cup holder, 6-cylinder engine, or unpopular paint color that does not make it desirable or valuable, no matter how rare.
-This Cobra is Blue Chip investment grade vehicle both because of how extremely rare it is and it having come factory equipped with all of the most desirable options and color combination.
+While some claim their car to be 1 of 1 built because it was the only one with a rear window defroster, factory-installed cup holder, 6-cylinder engine, or unpopular paint color that does not make it desirable or valuable, no matter how rare.
+This Cobra is Blue Chip investment grade vehicle both because of how extremely rare it is and it having come factory-equipped with all the most desirable options and color combination.

 The majority were laid to rest years ago by way of drag strips, salvage yards, trees, car thieves, and so on.
 Very few still exist and most are not of this quality and none as original as this one.

-Obviously the NADA database does not include any actual sales of 1970 Torino Cobras with factory installed 6-cylinder engines (the minimum engine available in the 1970 Torino Cobra was the 429) and as such none of their pricing data has any validity whatsoever.
+Obviously, the NADA database does not include any actual sales of 1970 Torino Cobras with factory-installed 6-cylinder engines (the minimum engine available in the 1970 Torino Cobra was the 429 Thunderjet) and as such none of their pricing data has any validity whatsoever.
 The NADA does not even know that this car was manufactured, let alone what it is worth today.
 Only a rank novice would even consider NADA a source of information when it comes to collector cars older than 1972.

 While many are advertised to be SCJ cars (even on the rosters of major auction companies), upon closer inspection they turn out to be just regular CJ cars (or that fake that has been sold and resold several times lately).

-I challenge anyone to show me a real 1970 Cobra 429 SUPER Cobra Jet of equal quality, originality, and options as this one has, that has sold for less than $230,000.00 in the last 5 years.
+I challenge anyone to show me a genuine 1970 Cobra 429 SUPER Cobra Jet of equal quality, originality, options, and distinguished provenance as this one has, that has sold for less than $230,000.00 in the last 10 years.

 Cars like this one are so rare that it may very well be that none have sold publicly.
 As is often the case when rare cars like this are offered for sale, word spreads, parties make contact, communicate privately, and a private transaction occurs confidentially without the rest of the world knowing it.